 |4||Auxinic binding sites||15||Unknown (long chain fatty acid synthesis)|

 |5||D1 protein||19||Unknown (auxin transport)|

 Herbicide groups are a relatively new way of determining the site of action of the myriad herbicides on the market.
 Each site of action has been assigned a number, and most herbicide labels prominently display this group number on the product label.
 If a product includes two different sites of action, the label will have two different group numbers listed.
 Keeping track of the herbicide group numbers is the simplest way for farmers to keep track of the different sites of action they’re using in their herbicide program.

 If you don’t have your herbicide labels on hand, one handy website to look up pesticide labels is www.cdms.net.
 After clicking on the label database section as shown below, I can look up the product by brand (trade) name or manufacturer.
 When I find the product I was looking for, I can click on the link called ‘specimen label’ to bring up the product label.

 I am able to pull up a PDF copy of the label, and I can even use the CTRL+F function to bring up a search bar and find a particular word or phrase I’d like to find.

 Note the herbicide group numbers listed on the first page of the Authority First herbicide label.
 Most, but not all, herbicide labels will display the group numbers in this way.

 Here are some additional excellent resources to find additional information needed to develop effective herbicide programs.

-Use the 2016 Herbicide Guide for Iowa Corn and Soybean Production to look up herbicide group numbers for products with only one active ingredient (page 18) or group numbers for premixes with multiple herbicide group numbers (page 19-20).
+Download the most recent Herbicide Guide for Iowa Corn and Soybean Production to look up herbicide group numbers for products with only one active ingredient or group numbers for premixes with multiple herbicide group numbers.